facebookarchive/prepack/README.md

 2. `npm test`

 You can run individual test suites as follows.
-- `npm run test-serialiser`
+- `npm run test-serializer`
-  This tests the interpreter and serialiser.
+  This tests the interpreter and serializer.
 All tests should pass.
 - `npm run test-test262`
   This tests conformance against the test262 suite.
 Not all will pass, increasing conformance is work in progress.